MikeWise2718/markdowndocs/rainmeter/rainmeter.md

   - GPU0- is the Intel GPU that is on my Mobo, HwINFO seemingly doesn't see its sensors
   - GPU1 - My MSI 1060 worked fine
 - Remote Machine windows - didn't configure any, no Linux monitors apparently

+# Installing Skin
+- The instructions were broken, but I got it installed by
+- Downloaded the `HWiNFO.zip` file
+- Unpacked it
+- Copied the `HWiNFO` subfoldoer containing the `HWiNFO.ini` file and a subfolder called `@Resources` the `Documents\Rainmeter\Skins` subfolder

 # HwINFO App
 - Has blue icon when running, can be viewed in tray.